Table of Contents

 This removes the ordered units out of the available inventory count.
 As inventory is depleted, alerts may be triggered for the merchant, prompting a new purchase order to be made.

-4. When a carrier picks up the package from a warehouse
+4. When a courier picks up the package from a warehouse

 5. When the shipment is in transit